Serbia and the International Monetary Fund: 2009-2018

-In 2006, Montenegro and Serbia separated to become independent sovereign states. requested a new SBA as the effects of the global financial crisis expanded in January 2009.
+In 2006, Montenegro and Serbia separated to become independent sovereign states. requested a new SBA as the effects of the 2008 financial crisis expanded in January 2009.
 The 15-month program was intended to be precautionary with funds only drawn if it became necessary.
 At SDR 350.8 million ($558.7 million), it became Serbia’s largest SBA and its first since its independence after the breakup of the FRY.
 The IMF believed Serbia’s strong growth, moderate inflation, and strong banking system could serve as an adequate buffer to the spillovers of the financial turmoil.
 However, as the crisis deepened, Serbia’s GDP continued to contract, inflation rose, and the IMF viewed their growth model as unsustainable.
 The SBA was extended in May 2009 to April 2011 and augmented to SDR 2.6 billion ($4.02 billion).
 Upon completion of the program, Serbia had withdrawn disbursements of SDR 1.368 billion ($2.2 billion).

 Following a lackluster recovery, Serbia began a new 36-month, SDR 935.4 million ($1.23 billion) SBA in February 2015.
 The country faced the second-largest deficit in Europe, declining revenues in spite of recent tax hikes, increases in spending on public wages, pension bills, and ailing state-owned enterprises and public banks.
 The program’s goals included macroeconomic rebalancing, restoration of confidence and fiscal sustainability, and structural and institutional reform by curbing mandatory spending, reducing state transfers to state-owned enterprises, and improving tax collection efficiency.
 The program was implemented successfully with a budget surplus in 2017 and a fiscal adjustment of 6% GDP that exceeded expectations.